 From there, consider including relevant details about the audience, such as the types of stores they shops at or movies they like.
 You may also want to describe their familiarity with similar tools or products, or where they are most likely to interact with your content.

-In some cases, the client might already have drafted personas for their target audience.
+In some cases, someone in the company might already have drafted personas for their target audience.
 If not, consider building a persona for the target audience using existing customer information.
-To build a persona, ask your client these seven questions:
+To build a persona, follow these seven questions:

 - Who is the customer(s) of your product or service?

 - What are they currently using (if it's a new product)?

 - What are some key pain points your product or service solves?

 - How does your solution benefit them?